ebmgt/Wage_ratio/files/HealthCare.md

 * 34% by Maslach Burnout Inventory (high EE or high DP or high PA subscale) in 2018 among 65 physicians.
 20% to 33% among other clinical staff groups (Dunn et al. Pediatr Blood Cancer.
 2021 PMID: [34227729](HTTP://pubmed.gov/34227729))

 In 2019, the burnout rate rose and in 2019, the Glassdoor ranking for St Jude fell (was not in the top 50 in 2020):
 * 43% by the SIBOQ embedded in a Mini-Z survey of physicians.
-This equals an MBI rate of about 50% ([citation](https://ebmgt.github.io/well-being_measurement/)).
+This equals an MBI rate of about 50% ([conversion details](https://ebmgt.github.io/well-being_measurement/)).
 (Raney et alL.
 JCO Oncol Pract.
 2020 PMID: [32758084](HTTP://pubmed.gov/32758084)).

 Probably not influencing rates of burnout at St Jude because of lack of temporal association, St Jude started using the AHRQ SOPS Hospital Survey in 2009 and biennially since ([AHRQ reports](https://www.ahrq.gov/news/newsroom/case-studies/cquips1402.html); [St Jude website](https://www.stjude.org/treatment/services/clinics-and-services/patient-safety.html)).
 In 2017 the [AHRQ reported](https://www.ahrq.gov/news/newsroom/case-studies/201709.html) that St Jude used AHRQ SOPS Hospital Survey to gather workforce feedback to change workflows to improve patient safety.